spacetimeengineer/mupy/README.md

 ## mucli

-μ comes with it bundled a command-line-interface application known as the μ-terminal or 'muterm' which behaves much like a linux terminal except that it only accepts special strings known as 'system codes'. muterm was developed to express to users μ's most rudimetry operation ; dispensing manufacturing resources for a given system code.
-To enter muterm, in the linux terminal
+μpy comes with it bundled a command-line-interface application known as the mucli and behaves much like a linux terminal except that it only accepts special strings known as 'system-codes'. mucli was developed to express to users μpy's most rudimetry operation ; dispensing manufacturing resources for a given system code.
+To enter mucli, in the linux terminal

     :~$ ./mucli